Guj2023/actuator_net/README.md

 1. Clone this repository
 2. Collected labeled dataset from actuators/motors, and save the dataset into ./app/resources
+3. open the App by ``` cd ./app && python main.py ```
-3. Process dataset
+4. Process dataset
-4. Training Model
+5. Training Model
-5. Evaluation model
+6. Evaluation model